wordpressPHP/wp-posts-carousel/readme.txt

 WP Posts Carousel is a widget and shortcode generator to show posts or custom post types in carousel by Owl Carousel.
 == Description ==

-**WP Posts Carousel** will allow you to create custom shortcode, or add widget that display carousel of Wordpress posts (also available for post types).
+**WP Posts Carousel** allows to view the list of selected post types in a carousel.
+The plugin offers rich parameters of carousel display and post information, and provides better support for mobile devices.
+The plugin is equipped with a code generator (allows to insert the carousel into content) and a dedicated widget.

 = Now available in the following Languages =